llooker/google_adwords/README.md

 * **Dashboards** - rename the model in each LookML Dashboard element from "google_adwords" to the model name you've selected.
 We also recommend using a global Find & Replace for this.

+### What if I find an error?
+Suggestions for improvements?

+Great!
+Blocks were designed for continuous improvement through the help of the entire Looker community, and we'd love your input.
+To log an error or improvement recommentation, simply create a "New Issue" in the corresponding [Github repo for this Block](https://github.com/llooker/google_adwords/issues).
+Please be as detailed as possible in your explanation, and we'll address it as quick as we can.

 ### Reporting Schema Layout